-Are your shingles broken, cracked or missing?
+Are your shingles broken, cracked, or missing?
 Does your roof leak each time there's a storm?
 If you're considering repairing your roof, consider replacing it instead.

-A new roof can enhance the look of your home and add to its value.
+A new roof can enhance the look of your Florida or Connecticut home and add to its value.
 It can help to prevent leaks and make your house much more energy-efficient.
 Replacing the old roof with modern materials will protect the structure from weather damage.
 However, this project involves a lot of time and money, so it is essential to research all the options before making such an investment.

 Before starting any roof replacement project, it is crucial to assess the existing roof condition by inspecting for damaged shingles — loose nails, cracked shakes — that can lead to water leaks in the future.
 Before committing to a full-scale roof replacement, here are several essential steps.

 Roof Replacement Cost Breakdown